 Bed Sores Should Not Occur in a Nursing Home or Hospital

 A patient who has been evaluated for bed sore risk factors and is being regularly and properly cared for should never develop bedsores in a nursing home or hospital.
 Bed sores, also referred to as pressure ulcers and decubitus ulcers, appear on skin that is under pressure, usually from lying or sitting in one position for too long.
 They usually start out minor but can develop into open, gaping wounds that are life altering and possibly life threatening.
-If you or a loved one has developed bed sores in a nursing home or hospital, contact the injury firm of Gautreaux Law for a free case review.
-We are committed to aggressively fighting for our clients who have developed bed sores due to negligent care.

 Where Do Bed Sores Occur